spheras/knob/README.md

 - The knob rotate from a start degree to an end degree.
 This is the **end** degree.

+### intensive (type: boolean)

+- true (default) if you want to be notified on each small change by the change event.
+If not, you will be notified only after the end of modification.

 ## Public Methods

 ### setInitialValue (value: number)